Penguins of Antarctica

 You don't need a long lens to get a great shot in Antarctica, but a little bit of zoom helps to keep you at a safe distance.

-Put the camera down and watch the drama in widescreen
+Watch the drama in widescreen

 Walking with penguins, Cuverville